 From Maria of Europe Up Close

-Rango is one of the most picturesque villages I have ever been to.
+Rango is one of the most picturesque Italian towns to visit.
 Located in the Dolomite mountains in Western Trentino, this small mountain village in Italy has not lost its alpine charm.

 Make sure that you also visit the small village just down the hill – maybe 250 yards from Rango – called Balbido.
 The residents invited artists to paint murals on the buildings, showing the various professions of its residents, and scenes from the rural way of life back in the day.